ADVENTURE SKILL RATING SYSTEM

 PROFICIENT

-There is always a transitional period as you increase your proficiency within each feature.
-We have all experienced a section of trail that was well beyond our skill level, but just because we made it through, does not mean we are proficient with that level of riding.
+There will always be a transitional period as you increase your proficiency within each feature.
+We have all experienced a section of trail that was well beyond our skill level, but just because we made it through does not mean we are proficient with that level of riding.
 If you are looking to increase proficiency with minimal damage to yourself or your bike, seek out professional motorcycle training.
+To learn how to ride difficult to severe terrain with filled panniers, learn how to become a weightless rider.
+In addition, watch The Weightless Rider on Youtube.

 This rating system assumes you are riding a large cc adventure bike with at least a moderate load, and have a 50/50 adventure tire or street tires installed.
 As you equip your motorcycle towards off-road use with knobbier tires, lighter loads, and improved suspension, the rating shifts towards more proficient, skewing your actual proficiency for each skill level.
 To accurately asses your level of proficiency, carefully consider how you perform when/if you were fully loaded with gear and traveling.